 - Son – 6,000

 To be clear, the percentage of points that are taken from individuals isn’t set on the amount they come in with.
 You can still technically earn more points individually, so the actual percentage you have in would constantly change.

-Not every member can in the group can redeem Aeroplan points.
 The group leader would set access levels for each person.
 This is a good thing so your kids don’t use up your points for random things such as gift cards or merchandise.

 How does the expiration date for Aeroplan points work?

 As a quick refresher, Aeroplan points will expire after 18 months of account inactivity.
 This worries some people who don’t travel often but it’s actually really easy to earn and use some points.
 You could shop through the Aeroplan e-store, get an Aeroplan credit card, shop at an Aeroplan partner, or donate some points.

 Now let’s say you’re in an Aeroplan Family Sharing plan.
 When one person makes a redemption, points are taken from every member’s account.
 That counts as account activity for everyone, so your expiration date would instantly reset.

 However, earning points is still done on an individual basis.
 Even though the points earned are shared within the group, it doesn’t count towards the expiration calendar.

 What happens if I leave an Aeroplan family sharing group?

 Due to the potential for fraud, there are a few rules in place if you’re going to join an Aeroplan Family Sharing Group.